outpace/config/README.md

 }
 ```

-The first section lists comented-out config vars that do not have a default value nor configured value, thus will be unbound at runtime.
+The first section lists commented-out config vars that do not have a default value nor configured value, thus will be unbound at runtime.
 If a config value is provided, these entries will be re-categorized after regeneration.

 The second section lists config entries that have no corresponding config var.
 This may happen after code change, or when a dependent library has been removed.
 If the config var reappears, these entries will be re-categorized after regeneration.